-Sarah thrives in working within challenging environments, delivering quality input to support the HBB Group’s team and being a solid part of the company’s growth.
+Sarah thrives in working within challenging environments, delivering quality input to support the KONA Group’s team and being a solid part of the company’s growth.

 Her drive is the ethical development of people and business.

 Prior to joining the KONA Group, Sarah excelled in people management and team training as a Bureau Chief of a large television news room, coupled with 15+ years of experience as a broadcast journalist.

 Sarah is a firm believer in the power of understanding self and others.
 The knowledge gained through DISC Profiling is empowering and humbling.

 Without doubt, the quality of any workplace is directly impacted by how well people communicate with each other!
 How people build relationships has a massive influence on how happy, effective and productive they are!
 This is especially important for how we build relationships with our customers.

 The KONA Group and their profiling partner work with companies of all sizes across the world and the DISC model can be used with everyone in an organisation, regardless of title or role, to improve the quality of the workplace.
 DISC is the worlds’ most popular and validated personal assessment tool and, for over 40 years, organisations worldwide have embraced the language of DISC to deliver spectacular results.

 Applying the knowledge of DISC in the workplace is straight-forward and its benefits can include developing more effective managers and leaders, building cohesive teams, improved sales and customer service, enhancing communication and reducing conflict… to name just a few.

 Because DISC profiling gives you not only an understanding of how you are perceived by others, but it also gives you a language (or set of terms) to discuss your behaviour, communication, style of working and reactions.